tomekd789/clogann/README.md

 ## Usage

-** This is yet a stub, the actual engine is under construction **

-Download at least the two files mentioned above.
+Download at least the two files mentioned above. if you plan to play with the ready example provided, create a folder named 'factorization'.
 Read the original 'population.clj' file for details.

-The included population.clj includes a simple problem definition as a usage example.
+The population.clj file contains a simple problem definition as a usage example.
-You will want to replace it by self-defined values by editing the file.
+You need to replace it by self-defined values by editing the file.
 The core.clj is not expected to be altered under normal circumstances.

-THen run core.clj in the way you prefer (REPL, compiled to the Java bytecode, etc.).
+Then run core.clj in the way you prefer (REPL, compiled to the Java bytecode, etc.).

 ## License